 11. Requiring market sellers to have their own insurance can be hard.
 Many smaller sellers can try to get extensions to their homeowner’s or farm insurance, or can get product liability insurance.
 “General liability” (tents falling on someone, tripping on electric cords, etc) and “product liability” (products causing injury or making someone sick) are the two areas of concern.
 High risk products (such as cooked food served ready to eat, processed foods, and any sampling of raw produce or prepared foods) are more likely to be an issue than fresh, raw unsliced produce, or even “low hazard foods” (a health department term) such as most bakery items.

 You need to decide if you want to be very safe, and thus very restrictive, and require everyone to have total coverage (which can be expensive and may exclude many sellers from your market), or if you can draw a line at low vs. high risks.
 You should require all hot food vendors to have health department permits, provide you with copies of the inspections of the food preparation areas, and have the inspector come to the market to see that the food is served safely.
 If someone sells processed foods like jams, (which are low hazard products) or salsa (which can be high hazard), or if a seller wants to offer samples, then health department inspection is important, and product liability insurance may be a good idea for those vendors.
 Remember, when faced with regulatory issues, you are not the expert.
 Getting the health department’s input early and using their continued guidance is very helpful if there is a problem, and will help reduce the chances of problems occurring.

 Disclaimer – You are responsible for safety at your market.
-Don’t get too paranoid about safety issues, but always be ready to protect your market, your seller s and your customers.
+Always be ready to protect your market, your seller s and your customers.
 Use your common sense.